These three important elements of your job search are similar, yet different.

 The final step is to weave the most relevant and impressive elements from these lists into a short paragraph on your resume.
 Whenever possible, quantify those accomplishments (financial or operational impact of a problem you solved, your productivity improvement, or other accomplishment).

-Don't skip your LinkedIn Summary!
+Do NOT skip your LinkedIn About section!
 It is more robust and thorough than your resume summary and provides a sales pitch at the top of your LinkedIn Profile.

-According to LinkedIn, your summary shares "information about your mission, accomplishments, and goals."
-Your summary can use up to 2,000 characters, so don’t short-change yourself by omitting information.
+According to LinkedIn, your About shares "information about your mission, accomplishments, and goals."
+Your About can use up to 2,600 characters, an increase of 600 (in 2020), so don’t short-change yourself by omitting information.

 The temptation is to cut and paste your resume’s summary into your LinkedIn profile and while that’s the easy solution, it may not be in your best interest.

-People reading your summary would like to learn more about you than what they can find on your resume.
+People reading your About would like to learn more about you than what they can find on your resume.

 This is your opportunity to state what is important to you (values, work ethic, and what motivates you).

-Start by cutting and pasting your summary from your resume (if you must), but revise it add the words "I" , "me" and "my" to make it more personal.
+Start by cutting and pasting your About from your resume (if you must), but revise it to add the words "I,""me," and "my" to make it more personal.

 Carefully include the important keywords for you job search (and career).
-The Summary is an important source of keywords inside LinkedIn search -- read 10 Steps to Better Ranking in LinkedIn Search and The 25 Best Keywords for You in Your Job Search for more details.
+The About is an important source of keywords inside LinkedIn search.
+For details on building a powerful LinkedIn About section, read 5 Secrets to a Knockout LinkedIn Profile About.

 Hannah Morgan, Job-Hunt’s Social Media Job Search Expert, maximizes her own personal branding and online visibility using social media platforms.
 She is a job search strategist and founder of CareerSherpa.net.
 Selected by LinkedIn as a "Top Voice for Job Search and Careers," follow Hannah on LinkedIn.
 Also, follow and connect with Hannah on Twitter (@careersherpa) and Facebook (Career Sherpa).
 To read more articles on how to use social media for job search, visit her site: Careersherpa.net.